lando/lando/docs/config/backdrop.md

+---
+description: Documentation on getting started with Backdrop CMS on Lando.
+Learn how to config php version, swap db backends or webserver, use drush, xdebug and custom config files.
+---

 # Backdrop

 [Backdrop CMS](https://backdropcms.org/) is the free and Open Source CMS that helps you build websites for businesses and non-profits.